RaymondSHANG/RaymondSHANG.github.io/_posts/2022-05-29-jekyll-theme-information-tags.md

 >Fly high

 Jekyll provide flexible ways to write alert information in your markdown blogs.
 I choose the one contributed by [tomjoht](https://github.com/tomjoht/documentation-theme-jekyll), which is the updated.
-Still, there is an order version, from [parpersson](https://github.com/parpersson/Manualmall), which was probably forked from tomjoht.
+Still, there is an order version, from [parpersson](https://github.com/parpersson/Manualmall), which was probably forked from tomjoht. **The key point here is the css style predefined, and how to call them from your markdown files.**

 ## Older version
 Based on the order version, in order to use these alerts or callouts, put this include at the top of your page, just below your frontmatter, check [here](http://parpersson.github.io/Manualmall/alerts/):